 Cadmium uptakes vary between plant species, and between varieties or cultivars of the same species.
-Some crops accumulate greater amounts of cadmium.
-Spinach, silverbeet, carrots, celery, leeks, and wheat generally accumulate more cadmium than onions or potatoes.
-New Zealand-specific research also found that spinach typically accumulates more cadmium than a range of lettuce varieties.
-This means that some stages in a crop rotation cycle may risk non-compliance with MLs.
+Some crops accumulate more cadmium.
+Spinach, silverbeet, carrots, celery, leeks, and wheat generally accumulate more than onions or potatoes.
+New Zealand-specific research found that spinach typically accumulates more cadmium than a range of lettuce varieties.
+This means some stages in a crop rotation cycle may risk noncompliance with MLs.

 Different crop varieties or cultivars can accumulate cadmium at different rates.
-Testing in New Zealand of a range of wheat and potato cultivars in industry and research trials showed some higher- and lower-accumulating cultivars.
+Testing of a range of wheat and potato cultivars in industry trials showed some higherand lower-accumulating cultivars.